GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/service_workers/events/index.md

 ### ServiceWorkerGlobal.fetch {: #fetch }

-Fired when anything is retrieved from the extension package or when `fetch()` and `XMLHttpRequest()` are called from a content or popup script.
+Fired when anything is retrieved from the extension package or when `fetch()` and `XMLHttpRequest()` are called from an extension or popup script.
 In the latter cases, you will need to add the URLs of the pages you want to fetch to the `"host_permissions"` key in the `manifest.json`.

+There are a few things to note about this.
+First, content scripts cannot call `fetch()` since they run in a host page's origin.
+Also, only use the `fetch()` method for calling web services, static resources, or any use case that doesn't download code.
+Downloaded code is [not allowed in Manifest V3](/docs/extensions/migrating/improve-security/#remove-remote-code).

 ### ServiceWorkerGlobal.message {: #message }

 Service worker message passing is available in addition to extension [messaging passing](/docs/extensions/mv3/messaging/), but the two systems are not interoperable.
 That means that messages sent using `sendMessage()` (which is available from several extension APIs) aren't intercepted by service worker message handlers.
 Likewise, messages sent using `postMessage()` aren't intercepted by extension message handlers.
 Both types of message handlers—meaning both `ServiceWorkerGlobal.message` and `chrome.runtime.onMessage`—are supported in extension service workers.

-Extension service workers cannot send messages to popup or content scripts using `postMessage()`.
 You should prefer [extension messaging](/docs/extensions/mv3/messaging/) unless you have a specific reason for using service worker messaging.